-JA: Yes, to build or renovate can take many months and innevitably most clients will not be present throughout the whole construction.
-We always recommend a series of well timed site visits as these always prove to be most useful, as well as visit specifically to visit suppliers and look at options together for floor finishes, wall finishes, sanitary ware etc. Apart from these planned visits, we usually communicate regularly via email or Skype.
-Photographs of progress are either sent regularly by email or uploaded to a blog for easy viewing at anytime.
+JA: Yes, to build or renovate can take many months and inevitably most clients will not be present throughout the whole construction.
+We recommend a series of well-timed site visits as these always prove to be most useful, including a trip to visit suppliers in Athens and look at various options together for floor finishes, wall finishes, sanitary ware etc. Apart from these planned visits, we usually communicate regularly via email or Skype.
+Photographs are either sent regularly by email or uploaded to a blog for easy viewing at any time.

 EK: What should I think about when I hire an architect?